 - Medical record keeping

-- Prescribing, addictions, maternity and newborn care, pediatric medicine, care of the elderly, palliative care, mental health, emergency medicine primers and much more!
+- Prescribing, addictions, pharmacy, maternity and newborn care, pediatric medicine, care of the elderly, palliative care, mental health, public health, emergency medicine primers and much more!

 We also recommend that all candidates become familiar with the tools that will be used to assess their performance.
 Click here to review the forms.

 PRA-BC Clinical Field Assessment